FAQ

 When will Shilohs be in the AKC/CKC/UKC?

-At this time, Shiloh Shepherds aren’t seeking major kennel recognition.
+At this time, Shiloh Shepherds aren’t seeking major kennel recognition, but maybe someday!
 They are still refining the breed by adding carefully-vetted outcrosses to improve health, temperament, and genetic diversity.

-Shiloh Shepherds are in a delicate stage that needs dedicated people working with a strict management style.
+Shiloh Shepherds are in a delicate stage that needs dedicated people.